Brucksta/hw3-javascipt-randompass/README.md

 This week I've been tasked with creating a random password generator, that is user defined with which kinds of characters and how long they want the password to be.
 To start with, I was given code to work with, which set up the html and the css, just requiring me to write the fuctional javascript to make the password generate.

-I started by creating my variables that would be user defined and would include PROMPS and CONFIRMS in order to generate a feild of characters to choose through.
+I started by creating my variables that would be user defined and would include PROMPTS and CONFIRMS in order to generate a feild of characters to choose through.
 I then went through and set up the variable fields with all my characters and a final variable array that was empty to concatonate my characters depending on the user input.
 I used strings and then the split function, otherwise I would have had to write it all in long hand.
 Testing my script, I found that any way I clicked through my prompts, my ""FINAL"" array would end up with the characters I wanted or didnt want, and it was all working correctly.
 I just had to adjust how the initial prompt worked, as it wouldnt care whether I entered between 8 or 128, if I entered 5 it would still work.
 I added some if/else logic to help prompt a user if they didnt enter a number thats not within the correct range.

 My next challenge was to work through the actual password generation.
 This was tough...